jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v4.3 (unreleased):
   > Adds support for drawing multiple screens to a single window.
   > Fixes bug that could cause artifacts on the screen until a dialog is shown.
+  > Fixes bug that could cause a late crash while quitting.

  7) Running Previous